 Soulcial trust’s XLability programme champions the ability of people with physical or mental challenges to excel.
 Using the principles and standards of behaviour defined by sports, we provide a new perspective about the achievements that people with disabilities can make in their own lives.
 We uphold the summons for disability advocacy and encourage change in both developing and developed countries.

-Soulcial Trust collaborates with XLability Association to implement disability awareness and adaptive sports development programmes in Siem Reap and New Delhi.
-We strongly believe that sports and education are fundamental for drawing people with disabilities into the fabric of society.
-Often viewed as outcasts or unrecognised for their strength of character, our goal is to empower the community of people with disabilities through the values, challenges, and ethics of athletics’ inclusive, team-oriented culture.
-We intend to break the cycle of isolation that too often characterises the lives of people with physical disabilities, especially in low income and rural communities.
+Soulcial trust strongly believes that sports and education are fundamental for drawing people with disabilities into the fabric of society.
+Often viewed as outcasts or unrecognised for their strength of character, our goal is to empower the community of people with disabilities through the values, challenges and ethics of athletics’ inclusive, team-oriented culture.
+We intend to break the cycle of isolation that too often characterises the lives of people with physical or mental disability, especially in low income and rural communities.

-The DISABILITY EDUCATION COURSE is our long-term initiative focusing on teaching children about the challenges and triumphs for people living with disabilities.
+This long-term initiative focuses on teaching children about the challenges and triumphs for people living with disabilities.
 Our classroom curriculum instills an understanding of the difficulties people with disabilities face and ways for all of us to be part of the solution to overcome disability’s social stigma.
-We include sports as a key element of the “solutions” aspect.
-Our curriculum has wheelchair sports demonstrations and talks from our ambassadors—people with their own physical challenges sharing their experiences.
-Reaching children and youth is essential to creating a society that celebrates inclusiveness and support for all people.